Bird's Eye vs Jalapeno: Tiny Heat or Thick Bite?

 • Sealed plastic storage.
 Causes rot.
 Use paper bags.

 Bird's Eye Chili and Jalapeño occupy very different positions on the heat spectrum.
-Bird's Eye Chili delivers 13× more heat with its distinctive peppery and bright character.
-Jalapeño, with its bright and grassy profile, excels in everyday cooking.
+Bird's Eye Chili delivers about 13× more upper-range heat with its distinctive sharp, peppery, bright heat character.
+Jalapeño, with its Grassy, crisp, lightly sweet when red profile, excels in everyday cooking.

 Fact-Checked & Expert Reviewed